Pearson Chi-squared Conditional Randomization Test: Introduction

-In the model-X CI testing problem, we are given access to the conditional law $P_{X|Z}$ along with $n$ i.i.d. observations $(X_i,Y_i,Z_i)$ as data, while the conditional laws $Y|X,Z$ or $Y|Z$ are unknown.
-A large body of proposed CI tests in the model-X setup, such as the conditional randomization test (CRT) \cite{candes2018panning}, and the holdout-randomization test (HRT) \cite{tansey2018holdout} are based on constructing counterfeit data sets, and then scoring them by a certain score function $T$.
-In the next step, the normalized rank of the original data score among the counterfeits is considered as the test statistic.
-Under the null hypothesis, the constructed test statistic follows a uniform distribution, provided that the number of counterfeits is sufficiently large.
-The reason is that under $H_0$, and conditional on $Y, Z$, the original and counterfeit scores are i.i.d and so exchangeable.
-Also, working with $M$ counterfeits, the smallest value the normalized rank can achieve is $1/(M+1)$.
-Therefore, we need sufficiently large $M$ to test at small significance level $\alpha$.
-The CRT perceives the extreme values of the normalized rank (close to 0 or 1) as evidence against the null hypothesis; however, as we discuss later, it is possible that under alternative hypothesis the deviation from the uniform distribution occurs at the central range; so less likely to observe extreme values, hurting the power of CRT.
-We next illustrate this point by a concrete example.
+} In the model-X CI testing problem, we are given access to the conditional law $P_{X|Z}$ along with $n$ i.i.d. observations $(X_i,Z_i,Y_i)$ as data, while the conditional laws $Y|X,Z$ or $Y|Z$ are unknown.
+A large body of proposed CI tests in the model-X setup, such as the conditional randomization test (CRT) \citep{candes2018panning}, and the holdout-randomization test (HRT) \citep{tansey2018holdout} are based on constructing counterfeit data sets using the law $P_{X|Z}$, and scoring them by a certain score function $T$.
+In our work, we follow a similar strategy and propose novel schemes for scoring counterfeits that work at sample level as well as novel test statistics.
+Our test leverages the i.i.d-ness property of the observations to obtain high-resolution p-values with a very small number of conditional randomizations.
+We begin by thoroughly explaining the motivation behind our proposal as well our contributions, and then discuss the related work on model-X CI tests.